Laithes and looms, cows and combstocks

 |Publisher:||Marsden History Group|

 is based on the value of the order:

-Available from: Marsden Library and Information Centre or by post using the order form which you can download from the column on the right (or below on smartphone or tablet).
+Available from: Marsden Library and Information Centre or by post using the Online order option.

 Overseas orders: Please email firstname.lastname@example.org for postage and packing costs.

 You can order and pay online through our secure PayPal account which also accepts payment by all major credit cards.